 Sailability NSW began as a committee of Yachting NSW chaired by yachtie-wheelie Denis Critchley.
 It incorporated as an association in December 1995.
 Sailing commenced in early 1995 at Gosford.
 There are now some 27 Sailability programs in NSW.

 In 1997, Wyn Treasure, Commodore Southport Yacht Club (SYC), worked with other SYC members, Dr Graeme Syvier and Dr David Straton who had donated an Access 2.3 to the Cerebral Palsy League.
 The dinghy was used to provide lessons to a patient.
-More dinghies and sailor clients followed leading to the incorporation of Sailability Gold Coast (SGC) in March 2000, the first Sailability club in Queensland.
+More dinghies and sailor clients followed leading to the incorporation of Sailability Gold Coast (SGC) in March 2000, the first Sailability club incorporated in Queensland.
 SYC and SGC continue to work closely together.